 - Shortness of breath

-- Wheezing (a whistling or squeaky sound in your chest when you breathe, especially when exhaling)
+- Wheezing (a whistling or squeaky sound in your chest when breathing, especially when exhaling)

-Symptoms may be triggered by exposure to an allergen (such as ragweed, pollen, pet hair or dust mites), irritants in the air (such as smoke, chemical fumes or strong odors) or extreme weather conditions.
-Illness — particularly a respiratory illness or the flu — and exercise can also make you more susceptible.
+CausesAsthma symptoms may be triggered by exposure to an allergen (such as ragweed, pollen, animal dander or dust mites), irritants in the air (such as smoke, chemical fumes or strong odors) or extreme weather conditions.
+Exercise or an illness — particularly a respiratory illness or the flu — can also make you more susceptible.

-A physical display of strong emotion that affects normal breathing patterns — such as shouting, crying or laughing — may also contribute to an asthma attack.
-Panic can prevent a person with asthma from relaxing and following instructions, which is essential during an attack.
+A physical display of strong emotion that affects normal breathing patterns — such as shouting, crying or laughing — can also act as an asthma trigger.
+Panic can prevent a person with asthma from relaxing and following instructions, which is essential during an asthma attack.
 Scientists have found that rapid breathing associated with strong emotions can cause bronchial tubes to constrict, possibly provoking or worsening an attack.

-Asthma symptoms can happen at any time.
+Asthma symptoms can appear at any time.
 Mild episodes may last only a few minutes and may be resolved spontaneously or with medication; more severe episodes can last from hours to days.

-If you’re experiencing breathing difficulties that interfere with your daily activities and decrease the quality of your life, see an allergist for diagnosis and treatment.
-An allergist can also help you recognize the early warning signals of an attack and coach you in ways to cope during an emergency.
+If you’re experiencing breathing difficulties that interfere with your daily activities and decrease the quality of your life, visit an asthma screening event in your area and see an allergist for diagnosis and treatment.
+An allergist can also help you recognize the early warning signs of an attack and coach you in ways to cope during an emergency.